semantic-flow/sflo/documentation/dev.general-guidance.md

   - Tooling notes:
     - For Node/tsx/Vitest, ensure your runner resolves TS path aliases (e.g., `tsconfig-paths/register` or vite-tsconfig-paths).

-- Build/Watch:
-  - The development workflow requires two terminals running concurrently:
-    - **Terminal 1**: Run `pnpm dev:watch` to start the TypeScript compiler in watch mode.
-This will watch all packages and rebuild them on change.
-    - **Terminal 2**: Run `pnpm dev` to start the `nodemon` server, which will automatically restart when the built files in the `dist` directories are updated.
-  - This setup ensures that changes in any package are automatically compiled and that the server restarts with the latest code.
-  - Keep inter-package imports as package specifiers; avoid deep source imports across packages.

 - Publishing:
   - Each package should export built entry points (e.g., `dist/`) via `exports`/`main`/`types`.
 The same import paths work identically in dev and prod.